Along the Old Burma Road, overland journey to Myanmar

 Day 11: LASHIO - GOTHEIK VIADUCT - MAYMYO

-After a visit of Lashio's bustling and colorful morning market we board the train for the 5 hours ride towards Maymyo (Pyin Oo Lwin).
+After a visit of Lashio's bustling and colorful morning market you board the train for the train journey towards Maymyo (Pyin Oo Lwin).

 At walking speed the train crosses the famous Gotheik Viaduct that was built by American engineers in 1899 and spans over a 300m deep gorge.
 A truly fascinating experience.